-The Live Well Collaborative has conducted learning labs over the past three years for The Community Leaders Institute (CLI).
+The Live Well Collaborative has conducted learning labs over the past eleven years for The Community Leaders Institute (CLI).
 CLI is a 6-week leadership development program dedicated to non-profit leaders in the community.
 In Live Well’s most recent learning lab at CLI, the team facilitated a half-day exercise which demonstrated the positive impact of design thinking on community projects.
 Using the curated, superhero-themed journey map, the Live Well assisted participants as they created a viable action plan for their project, identified available resources, and recognized potential inhibitors and enablers throughout their journey.
 This activity allowed the participants to organize their thoughts and create actionable steps to reach their project milestones more quickly.
 These key concepts of design thinking can be applied to their future projects.

 The Live Well Collaborative (Cincinnati) visited the Singapore site and delivered two separate 1-day learning labs on Design Thinking 101.
 Each workshop consisted of 20 to 30 faculty and students interested in learning how to apply the design thinking process to the healthcare industry.
 After being introduced to the main concepts of design thinking, each participant received a healthcare journey map.
 The journey map facilitated an interactive game, allowing each person to identify an existing healthcare challenge faced by their families.
 Once identified, they went through the challenge and ways to improve the situation by determining current enablers and inhibitors throughout the process.
 The mind-mapping tool was also used along the journey to encourage ideation.
 By implementing the design thinking process, at the end of the game each participant had uncovered different areas of improvement for their families.
 These new skills could then be applied to future projects and healthcare situations.